Calvert Cliffs Nuclear Power Plant: Overview

 Unit 1 had its two steam generators replaced in 2002 and its reactor vessel closure head replaced in 2006, while unit 2 had its two steam generators replaced in 2003, and its vessel closure head replaced in 2007.

 The water around the plant (see lower-right-center of photograph) is a very popular place for anglers.
 Unit 1 & 2 each takes in bay water (from the fenced-in area) to cool its steam driven turbine condensers plus other bay-water–cooled primary and secondary system heat exchangers.
 The bay water is pumped out at a nominal flow rate of 1.2 million gallons per minute (75,000 L/s) per unit (Unit 1 and 2) for each steam turbine condenser.
 The water is returned to the bay no more than 12 °F (6.7 °C) warmer than the bay water.
 Unlike many other nuclear power plants, Calvert Cliffs did not have to utilize water cooling towers to return the hot water to its original temperature.
 As the water comes out very quickly and creates a sort of artificial rip current, it can be a dangerous place to fish.

 CCNPP 3 will only need about 10% of the bay cooling water volume needed for Unit 1 and 2 combined.
 The increase in fish and shellfish impingement and entrainment will be less than 3.5% over Unit 1 and 2 existing conditions.

 In February 2009, Calvert Cliffs set a world record for pressurized water reactors (PWRs) by operating 692 days non-stop.
 In addition, Unit 2's capacity factor in 2008 was a world-record high of 101.37 percent.

+On April 28, 2002, a violent EF4 tornado nearly impacted the power plant, causing no damage to the plant but resulted in 3 direct fatalities across Charles and Calvert county.